sadke8465/COS/README.md

 ### Adjust Bookmark Size & Margins

 A dialog with:
-- **Live corner preview** — a scaled-down representation of the top-right corner so you can see the result before applying.

 - **Design picker** — arrow buttons to cycle through available icons.
 - **Size** — scale from 0.5× to 4.0×, adjusted in 0.1 steps (or 0.5 with the double buttons).
 - **Position** — top and right margin in discrete steps (0–20).
 Each step moves the dogear by the same distance in both directions.